Ready to apply for TVEC for 2018-2019?

 What is the cost associated with TVEC?

 Beginning their junior year, TVEC students are responsible for costs of tuition.
-Using the dual enrollment grant, the junior year average cost is $1788 and the senior year is approximately $3984.
+Using the Middle College Grant and Cleveland State scholarships, the junior year average cost is $2132 and the senior year is approximately $2132.
 Right now TN Promise does not cover students who have not yet fully graduated from high school.
-Students may be able to take advantage of the Hope Scholarship or other scholarships and grants.
+Students may be able to take advantage of other scholarships and grants as the Early College Program develops.
 Please visit the Cleveland State Community College financial aid office for more information, specific to your situation.

 Can TVEC students take AP courses or other electives?